JohriLab/Bvalcalc/docs/source/api/calculateB.rst

 ---------

-Note that ``calculateB_linear`` assumes a consistent crossover and gene conversion rate across both the length of and distance to the selected element, in the CLI, variable recombination rates are accounted for with the more complex function ``calculateB_recmap``; if accessing this function is important for your work feel free to raise it as an issue on GitHub as I could add it as a public API.
+Note that ``calculateB_linear`` assumes a consistent crossover and gene conversion rate across both the length of and distance to the selected element, in the CLI, variable recombination rates are accounted for with the more complex function ``calculateB_recmap``; if accessing this function is important for your work feel free to raise it as an issue on GitHub as I could describe its usage public API.